-- Read and discuss the supporting scriptures. - Explain what happens to the body and soul at the time of death.

-- Define the term resurrection as described in the scriptures. - Identify who will rise in the first resurrection and who will not. - Explain why it was necessary for Christ to die and resurrect. - Explain the determining factor(s) for the final consignment of an individual to heaven or hell.
+- Explain what happens to the body and soul at the time of death. - Define the term resurrection as described in the scriptures. - Identify who will rise in the first resurrection and who will not. - Explain why it was necessary for Christ to die and resurrect. - Explain the determining factor(s) for the final consignment of an individual to heaven or hell.